kineticstoolkit/kineticstoolkit_doc/src/numpy_nd.md

 # Multidimensional arrays

-In the previous section, we learned how to read one element of a unidimensional array using indexing, and how to read multiple elements of a unidimensional array using slicing and filtering.
+In the previous section, we learned how to access one element of a unidimensional array using indexing, and how to access multiple elements of a unidimensional array using slicing and filtering.
 We will now generalize this to multidimensional arrays.
 Through this tutorial, we will use these two sample arrays:

 **Sample array #1: Trajectory of a marker during three samples**